HHVM vs PHP 7 Performance Showdown (WordPress, Nginx)

 Advantages of HHVM

-• Performance boost : one of the major advantages that HHVM brings to the table is a considerable performance boost, thanks mainly due to the JIT compiler.
+• Performance boost: one of the major advantages that HHVM brings to the table is a considerable performance boost, thanks mainly due to the JIT compiler.

-• Hack : The ability to statically code, using HHVM internally developer language hack further increases the speed of compilation.
+• Hack: The ability to statically code, using HHVM internally developer language hack further increases the speed of compilation.

 Disadvantages of HHVM

-• Custom extensions : You can add out of the box custom extensions.
+• Custom extensions: You can add out-of-the-box custom extensions.
 You will have to convert the extensions for HHVM first before adding them

-• WordPress Plugins and Themes : Another big disadvantage for HHVm is that it does not support all the WordPress plugins and themes out of the box.
+• WordPress Plugins and Themes: Another big disadvantage for HHVm is that it does not support all the WordPress plugins and themes out of the box.
 You might have to hack some of them to work properly with HHVM.

-Lets get down to the performance test between HHVM and PHP 7
+Let’s get down to the performance test between HHVM and PHP 7

 HHVM vs PHP 7